 Are you troubled by abdominal bloating, discomfort or pain?
-Or by gas, alternating constipation and diarrhea, backache, fatigue, and possibly depression or anxiety?
+Do you have gas, constipation, diarrhea, backache, fatigue, and possibly depression or anxiety?
 If so, you may have IBS.

 Irritable Bowel Syndrome is the most common gastrointestinal disorder reported to general practitioners.
 Estimates of its frequency run as high as 15% of the population.
-Unfortunately there is no way to definitively diagnose irritable bowel, so it is therefore a diagnosis of exclusion.
-Conditions that must first be ruled out include infection by parasites, yeast, or pathogenic bacteria, diverticular disease, inflammatory bowel disease (such as ulcerative colitis and Crohns disease), and lactose intolerance.
+Unfortunately there is no way to definitively diagnose irritable bowel syndrome, so it is therefore a diagnosis of exclusion.
+Conditions that must first be ruled out include infection by parasites, yeast, or pathogenic bacteria, diverticular disease, inflammatory bowel disease (such as ulcerative colitis and Crohn’s disease), gall bladder disease, and lactose intolerance.
 These conditions and others can produce symptoms that mimic those of IBS.

 The good news is that naturopathic medicine has much to offer people with IBS.